alibabacloud-howto/microservices-with-kubernetes/README.md

     1. Create a Kubernetes configuration file

-        First, create a Secret configuration which contains the MySQL database account credentials as follows:
+        First, create a Secret configuration which contains the MySQL database user credentials as follows:

         ```sh
         touch mysql-db-secret.yml